Best Watches for Hiking and Mountaineering

 Think about how easy it will be to read the watch in high-glare or dark environments.
 Display brightness level, display contrast ratio, and enhanced display readability are all useful metrics.

-Navigation and Fitness Tracking
+Navigation And Fitness Tracking

 A watch with GPS, ABC, and mapping features will likely cost more.
 But these features can be well worth it if you plan to head off-trail.